Linus4/eldritchinstinct/main.typ

   //rows:
   inset: 3pt,
   gutter: 8pt,
-  [=== External Interaction], [Players interact with the fictional world directly through questions and descriptions instead of mechanics.
+  [=== External Interaction], [Players interact with the game world directly through questions and descriptions instead of mechanics.
 Questions are gameplay.], [=== Roll-Play], [Mechanics should create tense situations and force players to make tough choices.
-They are not a simulation.], [=== Immersion], [The rules, or the absence thereof, help players immerse themselves in the fictional world and create verisimilitude where it matters.], [=== Fail Forward], [Players roll saves to avoid complications in risky situations.
+They are not a simulation.], [=== Immersion], [The rules, or the absence thereof, help players immerse themselves in the game world and create verisimilitude where it matters.], [=== Fail Forward], [Players roll saves to avoid complications in risky situations.
 Don’t think of success and failure as binary options.], [=== Neutrality], [The Warden's role is to portray the rules, situations, NPCs, and narrative clearly, while acting as a neutral arbiter.], [=== Rulings], [This book is not an authoritative specification for how you must play your game, but rather a set of tools to experiment and play around with.],